Eagles to open 2020 season with no fans at Lincoln Financial Field

 The Eagles say if and when the decision to allow fans inside the Linc changes, they will release additional information.

 The Eagles first home game is set for Sept.
-20 against the Rams.
+20 against the Los Angeles Rams.

 This story will continue to be updated as more information is released.